Chart Color Schemes

 Infrastructure

-East Devonport has limited levels of nearby infrastructure activity, ranking in the 11thth percentile nationally
+East Devonport has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 14 projects likely to influence the area.
-Notable ones include Devonport Mental Health Hub, Spirit of Tasmania New Vessels and Port Upgrade, TasPorts QuayLink Port Development, and Devonport Oval Sports Complex.
-The following list details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 14 projects likely impacting the area.
+Key projects include Devonport Mental Health Hub, Spirit of Tasmania New Vessels and Port Upgrade, TasPorts QuayLink Port Development, and Devonport Oval Sports Complex.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.